wilsonmar/wilsonmar.github.io/_posts/2019-03-29-cicd-pipeline.md

 {% include _toc.html %}

-<a target="_blank" href="https://wilsonmar.github.io/cicd-pipeline/">This</a> <strong>automates</strong> the end-to-end trivial example based on Rob van der Leek's <a target="_blank" href="https://medium.com/bettercode/how-to-build-a-modern-ci-cd-pipeline-5faa01891a5b">Apr 9, 2017 Medium article</a> and "buzz generator" in his <a target="_blank" href="https://github.com/robvanderleek/cicd-buzz">"cicd-buzz" open-source repo</a>
+<a target="_blank" href="https://wilsonmar.github.io/cicd-pipeline/">This</a> is a "deep dive" into the coding of an end-to-end DevOps workflow example based on Rob van der Leek's <a target="_blank" href="https://medium.com/bettercode/how-to-build-a-modern-ci-cd-pipeline-5faa01891a5b">Apr 9, 2017 Medium article</a> and "buzz phrase generator" in his <a target="_blank" href="https://github.com/robvanderleek/cicd-buzz">"cicd-buzz" open-source repo</a>

-## View the outcome: a buzz phrase

 First we work backwards, leveraging the outcome of Robert's work to make sure that it's not vaporware:

+### &nbsp; &nbsp; &nbsp; Production usage: the buzz phrase

 1. Manually use an internet browser to visit the web page generated from within Heroku (under Robert's account) at